Cirru/boot-cirru-sepal/README.md

 boot task for Cirru Sepal
 ----

-Notice: this task is using a standalone watcher since not well intergrated for `boot-reload`.
-Still WIP.
+> Notice: this task is using a standalone watcher since not well intergrated for `boot-reload`.

 ### Usage